michaelnebeling/jqmultitouch/README.md

 jQMultiTouch is a lightweight toolkit and development framework for multi-touch web interface development.
 Not only is it similar to jQuery in terms of the idea of providing a lightweight and general framework, but also because of the fact that it adopts many key ideas from jQuery and applies them to the framework's core concepts.
 			The main ideas behind jQMultiTouch and its core features are described [in this paper](http://www.globis.ethz.ch/publications/?action=show_abstract&pubid=346) presented at the [EICS 2012](http://eics-conference.org/2012) conference.

-jQMetrics was originally created by in the [Global Information Systems Group](http://www.globis.ethz.ch) at ETH Zurich.
+jQMultiTouch was originally created in the [Global Information Systems Group](http://www.globis.ethz.ch) at ETH Zurich.
 It is written and maintained by [Michael Nebeling](http://www.michael-nebeling.de).
+It also contains contributions from Saiganesh Swaminathan, Maximilian Speicher, Martin Grubinger, Maria Husmann and Yassin Hassan.
 It is available as free open-source software distributed under the GPLv3 license.
-See the file LICENSE for more information.
+See the file [LICENSE](LICENSE) for more information.

 Should you have any questions or comments, please feel free to [send an email to Michael Nebeling](mailto:michael.nebeling@gmail.com).